Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 - load-db.js.
 This connects to the database, creates the tables with the appropriate column names, data types, and schema constraints, and populates each table with values from CSV files, which are in the csv folder of your node-homework directory.
 - sqlcommand.js.

 Have a look at each of these programs, so that you can see how the node-postgres package (pg) works to perform SQL operations.
 Spend a little time with this.
 It's a good idea to learn how to use the pg package.
-However, it is much more common for Node application development to use an Object Relational Mapper (ORM).
+However, it is much more common for Node application development to use an Object-Relational Mapper (ORM).
 The ORM makes the schema management and data manipulation a lot easier.
 So, for reasons of brevity, your homework won't include any JavaScript.
 You will do the programming next week, using an ORM.
 The downside of using an ORM is that it hides many of the details of SQL from you, so if you were to start with the ORM, you wouldn't learn SQL as well as a backend developer needs to.